rustadadam/PF-GAP/notes.md

     b.
 Maybe we can just focus on univariate
 5. Called TSF -> Look into that.
 6. Figure out the Java Code.

+## Changes and Updates
+1. Updated Redcomets proximity function to use RF GAP proximities